-- The Demonstrated Reserve Base (DRB2) is the sum of coal in both measured and indicated resource categories of reliability.
-This represents 100% of the in-place coal that could be mined commercially at a given time.
-EIA estimates that the DRB in 2013 was 479.9 billion short tons.
+- The Demonstrated Reserve Base (DRB)2 is the sum of coal in both measured and indicated resource categories of reliability.
+The DRB represents 100% of the in-place coal that could be mined commercially at a given time.
+EIA estimates that the DRB in 2015 was 477.1 billion short tons.3

-- Estimated recoverable reserves include only the coal that can be mined with today's mining technology, after considering accessibility constraints and recovery factors.
-EIA estimates there are 256.7 billion short tons of U.S. recoverable coal reserves, about 53% of the DRB.
+- Estimated recoverable reserves include only the coal that can be mined with today's mining technology after considering accessibility constraints and recovery factors.
+EIA estimates that the United States has 254.9 billion short tons of recoverable coal reserves, about 53% of the DRB.

-Based on U.S. coal production in 2013 at 984.8 million short tons, the U.S. estimated recoverable coal reserves would last about 261 years.
+Based on U.S. coal production in 2015 of about 0.9 billion short tons, the U.S. estimated recoverable coal reserves would last about 283 years.
 The actual number of years that those reserves will last depends on changes in production and reserves estimates.

 What are international coal reserves?

-As of December 31, 2011, total world proved recoverable reserves of coal were estimated at 979.8 billion short tons, (or 1.2 trillion short tons).
+As of December 31, 2014, estimates of total world proved recoverable reserves of coal were about 1,237 billion short tons, (or 1.2 trillion short tons).

-Five countries have 73% of the world's coal reserves:
+Five countries had about 75% of the world's coal reserves:

 1The most comprehensive national assessment of U.S. coal resources was published by the U.S. Geological Survey (USGS) in 1975, which indicated that as of January 1, 1974 coal resources in the United States totaled 4 trillion short tons.
 Although more recent regional assessments of U.S. coal resources have been conducted by the USGS, a new national level assessment of U.S. coal resources has not been conducted.

-3EIA is responsible for the DRB.
-EIA's most recent estimate indicated that there were 479.9 billion short tons of in-place coal reserves in the DRB as of January 1, 2014.
-This estimate is 46 billion short tons higher than the original estimate provided by the U.S. Bureau of Mines in 1971.
+3EIA is responsible for estimating the DRB.
+EIA's most recent estimate indicated that the DRB had 477.1 billion short tons of in-place coal reserves as of January 1, 2016.
+This estimate is 43.1 billion short tons more than the original estimate provided by the U.S. Bureau of Mines in 1971.
 The difference in estimates is primarily a result of new regional assessments of coal resources over the years that have added additional resource tonnage.